AlbertoV5/ScrapMaps/README.md

  - https://osu.ppy.sh/beatmapsets?s=loved
  - https://osu.ppy.sh/beatmapsets?s=ranked

 They get the map info of maps in first page, then go to youtube and look for the first result of the song title + artist name.
 Output goes to data folder as a tsv.

+### What is done manually:
-Then it is manually organized by dates (when the scrapping was done).
+- Organize tsv files by dates (when the scrapping was done).

-I'm adding the results manually to a google sheet in order to organize and review the data.
+- Add the results to a google sheet in order to organize and review the data.

 Using Selenium, chromedriver.